 The Grand Jury Room at The Great Hall, The Castle, Castle Avenue, Winchester, Hampshire, SO23 8UJ

-The Great Hall and the Extraordinary Women exhibition are free to explore, but please pre-book the talk to guarantee a place.
+The Great Hall is free to explore, but the talk must be pre-booked.